 Driftwood - the driftwood is collected from beaches and riverbeds and thoroughly cleaned.
 The very nature of this product demonstrates the ultimate in recycling.
 As the trees themselves give up this wood we cannot offer FSC certification as there isn't any forest management to talk of.

 Alderwood - this is an American hardwood and is classed as “an abundant, sustainable and legal resource under the United States rule of law.”
 Virtually every portion of the alder log is used during the lumber manufacturing process.
-While the lumber is manufactured into furniture or cabinetry, the tree bark becomes mulch and the sawdust is fuel for the mill.
-Furthermore, it takes less energy to manufacture lumber than it does to manufacture steel, concrete, aluminum, glass, or plastic.
+While the timber is manufactured into wooden products, furniture or cabinetry, the tree bark becomes mulch and the sawdust is fuel for the manufacturing mill.
+Furthermore, it takes less energy to manufacture timber than it does to manufacture steel, concrete, aluminum, glass, or plastic.
 Alder trees grow quickly and die relatively young – at approximately 60 years.
 If a tree dies in the forest it begins to release the carbon it had previously sequestered.
-By harvesting this prolific tree and manufacturing it into furniture, cabinetry and millwork, carbon remains sequestered for the life of the finished product.
+By harvesting this prolific tree and manufacturing it, carbon remains sequestered for the life of the finished product.
 It is estimated that each year more than 175 million tons of carbon are stored in wood products.
 The supply chain for Alderwood is FSC and Chain of Custody certified.

-Wood off-cuts and wood waste from our production processes - all of the wood waste we create is collected and dispensed to local businesses and friends to be used as kindling for log fires.
+Wood off-cuts and wood waste from our production processes - all of the wood waste we create is either used by us (kindling) or collected and dispensed to local businesses and friends and family to be used as kindling for log fires.